 You can manage multiple transactions and deals at once from anywhere you want.

 That’s the power of cloud computing.
 And that’s why it’s one of the top digital transformation trends on the horizon right now.

 2. The Remote Workforce As Digital Outsourcing

-As I mentioned earlier, one of the biggest digital transformation trends in real estate is the remote workforce.
+As I mentioned earlier, one of the most significant digital transformation trends in real estate is the remote workforce.

 When the financial crisis occurred in 2008, many sectors went belly up.
-But the center of the crisis, the real estate market, eventually took a turn fo the better.
+But the center of the crisis, the real estate market, eventually took a turn for the better.